HuinaLi/XoodooSat/README.md

 Finally, the result is output in result folder.

 ## Results
-we took about two month to find 122 differential and 123 linear trails, respectively.
+we took about two months to find 122 differential trails.
 However, if we synchronously running weight=25 and weight<=25(actually in here,  the real weight is 50), we only need one months due to the order of solutions is different under different parameter setting.
-Our experiment is equipped with Intel(R) Xeon(R) CPU E5-4650 v3 @ 2.10GHz, 12 cores.
+For linear cryptanalysis we took about 50 days to obtain 123 linear trails.
+Our experiment is equipped with Intel(R) Xeon(R) CPU E5-4650 v3 @ 2.10GHz, 12 cores for searching differential trails, Intel(R) Xeon(R) CPU E7-4830 v3 @ 2.10GHz,12 cores for searching linear trails.
 ```
 ./xoodoo -r 3 -w 25 -t 16 -m 0
 ./xoodoo -r 3 -w 25 -t 16 -m 2